Image

 Pneumococcal pneumonia is a type of pneumonia caused by Streptococcus pneumoniae, also known as pneumococcus.
 It accounts for 10-30% of community-acquired pneumonia cases in adults.
 Each year in the United States, pneumococcal pneumonia leads to hundreds of thousands of cases, with over 225,000 hospitalizations.
 About 1 in 20 people who get pneumococcal pneumonia die from it.
 It is a form of pneumococcal disease, which affects the lungs and can lead to:

 Adults aged 50 and older are at increased risk for pneumococcal disease.
-The Centers for Disease Control and Prevention recommends pneumococcal vaccination for all adults 50 years of age and older, as well as adults ages 19 and older with certain underlying medical problems.
+The US Centers for Disease Control and Prevention recommends pneumococcal vaccination for all adults 50 years of age and older as well as adults ages 19 and older with certain underlying medical problems.

 In addition to pneumonia, pneumococcal infection can cause: